Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 ![Scale-EE-logs1](/img/docs/setup/scale/Scale-EE-logs1.png)

-Click the "veiw logs" icon next to either the database container (db) or the gamevault container (gamevault-backend) to open the logs:
+Click the "view logs" icon next to either the database container (db) or the GameVault container (gamevault-backend) to open the logs:

 ![Scale-EE-logs2](/img/docs/setup/scale/Scale-EE-logs2.png)